mysbupt/InstagramCrawler/README.md

 ## Requirements
 python2.7
-packages: argparse, selenium, json, urllib, hashlib, requests, reverse\_geocoder
+argparse
+selenium
+json
+urllib
+hashlib
+requests
+reverse\_geocoder

 ## Usage
 1. Crawl by usernames:
-crawl_by_user.py [-h] [-u USER_LIST] [-d DATA_PATH] [-i IMAGE_PATH]
+python crawl\_by\_user.py [-h] [-u USER_LIST] [-d DATA\_PATH] [-i IMAGE_PATH]
+or just try it with default arguments: python crawl\_by\_user.py
-You can save the usernames in the ./users.txt file, each line of which is a username of Instagram
+You can save the usernames in the ./users.txt file, each line of which is a username of Instagram.
+The default download directory is ./data/userss (save metadata such as number of likes, comments, texts, etc.) ./data/userss\_images (save all the images).
 2. Crawl by hashtags:
-crawl_by_hashtag.py [-h] [-t TAG] [-d DATA_PATH] [-i IMAGE_PATH]
+python crawl\_by\_hashtag.py [-h] [-t TAG] [-d DATA\_PATH] [-i IMAGE_PATH]
+or just try it with default arguments: python crawl\_by\_hashtag.py
-You can save the hashtags in the ./hashtags.txt file, each line of which is a hashtag in Instagram
+You can save the hashtags in the ./hashtags.txt file, each line of which is a hashtag in Instagram.
+The default download directory is ./data/hashtags (save metadata such as number of likes, comments, texts, etc.) ./data/hastags\_images (save all the images)